Staatliche Münzsammlung

 Nearby Attractions

-1. Deutsches Museum: Just a short distance away, this museum is one of the world’s largest museums dedicated to science and technology, offering a fascinating look at innovation throughout history.
+1. Deutsches Museum: A short distance away, this museum is one of the largest science and technology museums in the world, featuring extensive exhibits on various scientific disciplines.

 Insider Tips